zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-extended.md

 ## Query Result Cache

 To cache query results, use the FromCache extension method.
 Below is a sample caching query results.
-Simply construct the LINQ query as you normally would, then append the FromCache extension.
+Just construct the LINQ query as you usually would, then append the FromCache extension.

 {% include template-example.html %}
 {% highlight csharp %}